Isoperimetric problem and structure at infinity on Alexandrov spaces with nonnegative curvature: Structure of asymptotically cylindrical spaces

 In particular, choosing $r=2,\varepsilon=1/2$ in \eqref{eqn:LoVoglioLAssurdo2}, for $i$ large enough we have $x_i\in B_2^{\dist_i'}(\gamma(t_i))\subset \{p\in X:\dist_i'(p,\gamma)<1/2\}$, which is a contradiction since $\dist'_i(x_i,\gamma)=1$. \end{proof} }

-The following theorem characterizes $\CBB(0)$ spaces having a pGH limit along a diverging sequence of points equal to a cylinder over a compact space as those spaces which are tubular neighborhoods of some line or ray.
+Putting together the previous results, we obtain the following theorem, which characterizes $\CBB(0)$ spaces having a pGH limit at infinity equal to a cylinder over a compact space as those spaces which are tubular neighborhoods of some line or ray.

 \begin{theorem} Let $N\geq 2$, and let $(X,\dist)$ be a noncompact $N$-dimensional $\CBB(0)$ metric space.
 The following are equivalent. \begin{enumerate} \item There exists a diverging sequence of points $p_i$ on $X$ such that $(X,p_i)$ converges in the pGH topology to $\mathbb R\times K$, where $K$ is compact.